Inequalities and bounds for expected order statistics from transform-ordered families: Bounds for probabilities of exceedance

-{Table~\ref{t1} shows the $p_{i:n}^G$ bounds for $n=10$ and some common choices of $G$.} The application of our results is quite straightforward.
-For instance, if we know that the CDF of interest, $F$, is IHR and has a decreasing density{, as is the case, for example, of the Pareto family}, then the probability of having $X\leq \E X_{i:n}$ is always between $p_{i:n}^{U}$ and $p_{i:n}^{\mathcal{E}}$, that is,
+Table~\ref{t1} shows the $p_{i:n}^G$ bounds for $n=10$ and some choices of $G$.
+The application of our results is quite straightforward.
+For instance, if we know that the CDF of interest, $F$, is IHR and has a decreasing density, as is the case, for example, of the Gompertz distributions (for suitably chosen parameters), then the probability of having $X\leq \E X_{i:n}$ is always between $p_{i:n}^{U}$ and $p_{i:n}^{\mathcal{E}}$, that is,

-If $i=3$ and $n=10$, this means that $P(X\leq \E X_{k:n})\in{[0.273,0.285]}$.
+If $i=3$ and $n=10$, this means that $P(X\leq \E X_{i:n})\in{[0.273,0.285]}$.
 Similarly, if $F$ is IOR and DRHR, then